v923z/micropython-ulab/docs/manual/source/ulab.rst

 ==============

-As mentioned at the beginning, ``ulab`` is a set of sub-modules, out of which one, ``extra`` is explicitly reserved for user code.
+As mentioned at the beginning, ``ulab`` is a set of sub-modules, out of which one, ``user`` is explicitly reserved for user code.
 You should implement your functions in this sub-module, or sub-modules thereof.

-The new functions can easily be added to ``extra`` in a couple of simple steps.
+The new functions can easily be added to ``user`` in a couple of simple steps.
 At the C level, the type definition of an ``ndarray`` is as
 follows: